 A controlling boyfriend will not just affect your behavior, but they will be aiming to change your perception of reality, your thinking, your beliefs, your decision-making, your emotions and your behavior.
 They want you to make them the center of your universe.
 They want you to make them the purpose of your life.
 They want you to have them in your head all the time.
 They want you to put them first, second and third in your life, with everyone else (including you!) a distant fourth.
 They want all your attention and energy directed towards them.
 They want you hanging on their every word, following their instructions and tending to their every whim.

-All this adds up to a very significant change of who you are.
+This type of dating and violence adds up to a very significant change of who you are.
 They change you at your very core.
 The essence of who you are disappears and a different 'you' appears.
 This 'new person' does devote all their time and attention to the controlling boyfriend.
 The new personality stands up for the manipulator, defending him if friends or family criticize him.
 This new personality is dependent on the controlling boyfriend, needing to report everything back to him, having to check with him before doing anything important and may even get to the point of asking 'What would he think if I do or say this?' before making any kind of decision.

 Your friends or family may have even said to you that you have changed in your relationship but you more than likely brushed it off.
 You may have considered that they were interfering, they didn't understand your situation, or they were exaggerating.
 The thing is that you are probably unaware of just how much you have changed because you were led through a process step by step and the changes were so small to you that you were unaware of many of them.
 You will also probably believe that you were making your own decisions all the way along (because lots of the psychological pressure being applied you was hidden from you) and this also makes it difficult for you to realize how much your personality has been molded by the controlling boyfriend.
 In fact, the presence of changes in the personality should be considered to be one of the important signs of a controlling boyfriend.

 This false personality is called a pseudopersonality and was initially described by Edgar Schein in the 1950's after studying the effects of brainwashing on prisoners of war.
 In this situation, after the prisoners were released and went home, they continued to believe in the things that their captors had installed in them even though they were no longer under the influence of the enemy.
 What Schein noticed was that the original personality had been broken down, there were changes made and these new changes were frozen in place.
 This process was done with such strong influence techniques that the pseudopersonality did not disappear simply because the prisoner had left the coercive environment.
 The ideas, beliefs and behaviors persisted after the prisoners were released.